 Replacement Scrappy: Falcon.
 While he isn't necessarily considered a bad character, pretty much everybody agrees he's a step down from the characters in Earth's Mightiest Heroes, especially his predecessors Wasp and Black Panther, who had much more interesting backstories, personalities and abilities.
 Not helped by how Falcon's integration is very rushed, with very little development: He is introduced briefly as Tony's protegee, comes to help the Avengers, and then get fired by Fury for insubordination only to be recruited in the Avengers as a result the very next second, without any discussion about it between the older members.

-They Wasted a Perfectly Good Character: Bruce Banner is mostly absent from this show except for "Planet Doom"; this incarnation of the Hulk apparently stays transformed permanently (and unlike in Earth's Mightiest Heroes, no explanation is given why), and, since he lacks the Jekyll and Hyde Split Personality, is reduced to a Dumb MuscleBlood Knight whose most dialogues can be summed up as "Time to smash" or "Give me something to hit".
-Especially surprising considering this show tries to emulate the spirit of the Avengers movie, which was partially popular because of Banner.
+Bruce Banner is mostly absent from this show except for "Planet Doom"; this incarnation of the Hulk apparently stays transformed permanently (and unlike in Earth's Mightiest Heroes, no explanation is given why), and, since he lacks the Jekyll and Hyde Split Personality, is reduced to a Dumb MuscleBlood Knight whose most dialogues can be summed up as "Time to smash" or "Give me something to hit".
+Especially surprising considering this show tries to emulate the spirit of the Avengers movie.